Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Introduction

 IoT nodes such as microcontrollers and sensors operate with limited memory, processing power, and energy resources, rendering traditional public-key cryptographic protocols—such as Transport Layer Security (TLS) or Datagram TLS (DTLS) non-efficient~\cite{han2015semantic} for large-scale deployment.
 Consequently, symmetric encryption based on the Pre–Shared Key (PSK) model remains a prevalent choice for securing lightweight protocols like MQTT and CoAP ~\cite{shyam2025survey,bideh2020energy} due to its simplicity, low computational cost, and deterministic timing behavior.

 Despite its efficiency, static PSK encryption exhibits fundamental weaknesses.
 The reuse of a single long-term key across all sessions compromises both past and future communications once the key is exposed~\cite{kuo2006comparison}.
-Moreover, static PSK lacks forward secrecy, enabling replay and impersonation attacks.
+Moreover, static PSK reuses a single long-term key, exposing all past and future encrypted traffic if the key is compromised, and lacks replay protection when no freshness mechanisms are applied.
 The operational challenges of securely distributing, rotating, and updating PSKs further hinder scalability in dynamic IoT networks~\cite{michaels2018high}.

 To overcome these limitations, this study introduces the \textbf{Dynamic Session Enhanced Key Protocol (DSEKP)}—a lightweight, symmetric-only enhancement to the PSK framework that employs the HMAC-based Key Derivation Function (HKDF–SHA256) to generate ephemeral per-session encryption keys.
 DSEKP performs a single-round initialization handshake authenticated by an HMAC proof (\textit{InitProof}) and derives fresh AES–GCM session keys from a combination of a device nonce, session counter, and timestamp.
-This design retains the simplicity of PSK while achieving forward secrecy, replay protection, and dynamic key refresh without relying on public-key cryptography or certificate infrastructures.
+This design retains the simplicity of PSK while providing per-session key isolation (assuming the long-term secret remains uncompromised), replay protection, and dynamic key refresh without relying on public-key cryptography or certificate infrastructures.

 The DSEKP framework was implemented and validated on a real IoT–Edge testbed consisting of an ESP32 client device equipped with a DHT11 temperature–humidity sensor and a Raspberry~Pi~5 edge server running Dockerized Mosquitto MQTT services.
 The experimental setup replicates a practical IoT environment to evaluate latency, throughput, payload overhead, and session reliability under both PSK and DSEKP modes.
 More than 6{,}500 encrypted packets were transmitted per configuration, with additional multi-session trials assessing handshake efficiency and session continuity.